 Day excursion to Kunzum La Pass -

-Next morning we were out very early, for the plan was to visit the Kunzum La pass which had just been opened for tourists after unexpected snowfalls in June.
+Following day we were out very early, as the plan was to visit the Kunzum La pass which had just been opened for tourists after unexpected snowfalls in June.
 We started early and took multiple stops on the way.
 Some halts were just to admire the surroundings or photographing the stunning geography.
-The stretches of cold-dessert mountains, scattered mud-houses, blankets of vibrant green peas and barley fields and the many crystal-clear streams (known as nallahs), passing though the fields offered many picturesque views through out the journey.
+The stretches of cold-dessert mountains, scattered mud-houses, blankets of vibrant green peas and barley fields, and the many crystal-clear streams (known as nallahs), flowing amidst the fields, offered many picturesque views throughout the journey.

-We were lucky to have accessed the Kunzum La Pass after a recent snowfall but not lucky enough to drive another 15 kilometers to the Chandratal Lake (the Moon Lake) as our initial plans.
-The snow was so thick in these location that the vehicle seems to be passing between snow tunnels, thanks to the efforts of Indian Army trying to clear the roads after the snowfall.
+We were lucky to have accessed the region after recent snowfall but not lucky enough to drive another 15 kilometers to the Chandratal Lake (the Moon Lake) as our initial plans.
+The snow was so thick in these locations that the vehicle seemed to be passing through snow tunnels, thanks to the efforts of the Indian Army trying to clear the roads after the snowfall.
 However, please travel as per the instructions of local guides, as these regions are unpredictable.
 The roads may turn mushy and slippery when the glaciers start melting.

 We took a few halts on our way back.
-It was mid-noon by then and could see many herds of wild cows sheeps and yaks being grazed on the green patches under the clear blue sky.
-After the lunch we proceeded back to our stays for the last night in Spiti Valley.
+It was mid-noon by then and could see herds of wild cows, sheep, and yaks being grazed on the green patches under the clear blue sky.
+After lunch we proceeded back to our stays for the last night in Spiti Valley.

 The Return Journey -

-Next day we were on our way back leaving behind this strange terrain of the moonscape cold-desserts.
-A million memories of Spiti would be in us forever and a desire to come back some day to see the Chandratal Lake.
+The next day we were on our way back leaving behind this strange terrain of the moonscape cold-desserts.
+A million memories of Spiti would be in us forever and a desire to come back someday to see the Chandratal Lake.
 There is also a curiosity to explore this harsh dessert in the winters when the temperature is way below -30 degrees and go on a wildlife safari to see the rarest snow leopards.